Philosophy is sometimes called the mother of the sciences

 Buffalo, NY 14260-4150

 Wondering what to do with a degree in philosophy?

-The student of philosophy learns the fundamental theories and concepts that have framed our intellectual heritage, as well as essential tools to investigate and develop the ideas that shape both our lives today and our futures.
+As a student of philosophy you will learn the fundamental theories and concepts that have framed our intellectual heritage.
+You will gain the essential tools to investigate and develop the ideas that shape both our lives today and our futures.

 Philosophy is especially equipped to teach skills that are important for success in almost any endeavor: how to think critically, how to construct arguments and examine reasons, and how to formulate and express ideas clearly in speech and writing.

 These skills build a solid foundation for success in almost any

 field and for entering the job market with confidence.
 Because it